rcarver/levels/README.md

 [![Build Status](https://secure.travis-ci.org/rcarver/levels.png)](http://travis-ci.org/rcarver/levels)

-Levels is a tool for reaading and writing configuration data.
+Levels is a tool for reading and writing configuration data.
 A level is a set of key/value pairs containing configuration data.
-Multiple levels may be *merged* in a predictable, useful way.
+Multiple levels may be merged in a predictable, useful way.

   > **KRAMER:** *I'm completely changing the configuration of the apartment.
   You're not gonna believe it when you see it.
 A whole new lifestyle.*
   **JERRY:** *What are you doing?*
   **KRAMER:** *Levels.*

 ## Creating a level